EU – CELAC Economic Forum – Channels for a joint future

 Session II.
 GEOPOLITICAL Channel: EU- CELAC trade and investment relations in a changing and multipolar world

-Chair: Bert Hoffmann, Head of Berlin Office, GIGA
+Chair: Bert Hoffmann, Head of Berlin Office, German Institute of Global and Area Studies (GIGA)

 Eduardo Levy Yeyati, Dean, Universidad Torcuato Di Tella (UTDT) School of Government and Coordinating Director of the Argentina 2030 Program of the Presidency of the Nation